-How a Real Estate Investor Built a Thriving Social Network of 250K Users
+How a Real Estate Investor Built a Thriving Social Network of 250K Users The founder of BiggerPockets pushed the site to become a top resource with these three lessons.

 If Google's multiple failed attempts at building a social network that can compete with Facebook have shown us anything, it's that creating a thriving online community is anything but simple.
 After all, if Google, with all the company's resources and connections, can't pull off a successful upset, what hope do smaller community builders have?